zealfire/openconnect/README.md

 1. Download this module and make openconnect script executable like this:
    <code>chmod +x /path/to/openconnect.sh</code>
 2. Run the script like this:
-	<code>./openconnect.sh</code>
+	<code>./openconnect.sh</code>, this is when you are in the root directory of the module otherwise add path to your module.
 3. Now we have to install Nautilus-Actions Configuration Tool, type this in the terminal:
 	<code>sudo apt-get install nautilus-actions</code>
 4. Launch the Nautilus-Actions Configuration Tool from the Dash after installing it.

-5. First, click the New Action button on the toolbar and type the name of your action into the Context Label box.
+5. First, click the New Action button on the toolbar and type the name of your action into the Context Label box, may be something like this: *Connect to VPN*

-6. Click the Command tab and in Label box enter any suitable name like VPN and in Path box this: /usr/local/bin/vpn
+6. Click the Command tab and in Label box enter any suitable name like *VPN* and in Path box this: */usr/local/bin/vpn*

 7. Since we would need terminal for executing our newly created vpn command, in nautilus-actions tool, go to Edit > Preferences > Runtime Execution.
 In the "command pattern" field, enter: gnome-terminal -x sh -c COMMAND

+8. Now we need to restart nautilus typing this command in the terminal: <code>nautilus -q</code>

+9. After this you can access your newly created vpn command on right clicking under Nautilus-Actions actions.

+Happy browsing :smiley: